-If you’re contemplating it, or in the midst of buying your first home, you probably already know it’s a big undertaking.
+If you’re contemplating it, or in the midst of buying a home, you probably already know it’s a big undertaking.
 There’s a lot to think about, particularly when it comes to financial decisions.
 A home is likely one of the biggest purchases you’ll ever make.

 You have to look beyond the price of the home itself, as well.
-When you’re budgeting to buy a home, there are hidden costs you may not be aware of, and they can significantly add to what you’re paying overall.
+When you’re budgeting to buy, there are hidden homebuying costs you may not be aware of, and they can significantly add to what you’re paying overall.

 Loan Origination Fee